← FitCard

 7.1 EU/UK representative

-🔴 If you reside in the EU/EEA or the UK, please note: FitCard's controller (Bilal Osman Latib, transitioning to FitCard (Pty) Ltd) is located in South Africa.
+🔴 If you reside in the EU/EEA or the UK, please note: FitCard's controller (FitCard (Pty) Ltd) is located in South Africa.
 Under GDPR Art.
 27, a non-EU controller that directs services at EU users is generally required to designate an EU representative.
 FitCard is currently assessing whether the Art.
 27 Small Enterprise exemption applies based on actual EU user counts and the occasional/non-large-scale nature of the processing.
 Until a representative is designated or the exemption analysis is documented and posted here, EU users may contact the Information Officer (§12) directly with any data-subject request, and we will respond within 30 days.
 This section will be updated before public App Store launch (Phase 9 per our internal Ship Runbook).

 7. Your rights (POPIA & GDPR)